|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This vanilla frosting is an old-fashioned cooked frosting that's easy for anyone to make.
 It's not as sweet as the typical confectioners' sugar or buttercream frostings.
 Don't let the fact that it's cooked throw you off—it couldn't be simpler.

-This frosting works great on a simple chocolate sheet cake, as the recipe's written, but we also like it on cakes made from bananas, or on a classic two-layer white cake.
-If you want something quick, you can certainly use a boxed cake mix for the base and whip up this frosting quickly for a weeknight treat.
+This frosting works great on a simple chocolate sheet cake as the recipe is written, but we also like it on cakes made from bananas or on a classic two-layer white cake.
+If you want something really easy, you can certainly use a boxed cake mix for the base and whip up this frosting quickly for a weeknight treat.